-If you’ve only had canned Minestrone it’s time to revisit this classic Winter Minestrone.
-This soup is simply a bounty of flavor, hearty and super healthy.
+If you’ve only had canned Minestrone it’s time to revisit.
+This classic Winter Minestrone is simply a bounty of flavor, hearty and super healthy.
 I “lifted” the idea of adding the noodles in separately from Tyler Florence, which very nicely solves the problem of unappealing noodles and the muddied flavors that plague some Minestrones.

 True confession: we never liked Minestrone before having this, and actually prefer to serve the pasta on the side to be stirred in as we wish – or if we wish.
-When I mentioned bounty, I mean bounty – 12 hearty servings.
-Pull out your big pot for this.
-It freezes very well (without the noodles) but it’s so inexpensive it would be perfect to bring out for a crowd or potluck.
+Now we can’t get enough, so it’s a good thing this makes a lot.

 Tyler Florence served his with Parmesan Toasts and floated them in the soup like croutons.
 They look wonderful, but I didn’t make them this time and made my family’s Parmesan Toast instead.
 The directions for Tyler’s Parmesan Toasts are below.

 The cost for this soup was incredibly low for the volume of food it made, $3.87 for 12 servings – primarily because I’ve been shopping the specials and have a well-stocked pantry and freezer.
 Even buying off the shelf at sale prices it still comes in at a great price.

 - 8 ounces rigatoni or similar pasta, cooked al dente and drained

 - 2 onions, roughly chopped

 - 1/2 teaspoon dried sage